 To be eligible to apply for a green card, either in the U.S. through adjustment of status or overseas through consular processing, there must be a ‘visa number’ available.
 Whether a visa number is available depends on your ‘priority date’.
-Each permanent resident petition is assigned a priority date upon filing.
-For family based and certain employment-based cases that date is the date the petition is received by the USCIS.
+Each permanent residence petition is assigned a priority date upon filing.
+For family-based and certain employment-based cases it’s date the petition is received by the USCIS.
 For cases involving labor certification it is the date the labor certification application is filed.
 The number of visas available each year in a particular immigrant category is set by the Immigration and Nationality Act.
 Whether a visa number is available in a particular category depends on the demand for visas in that particular category, the country the beneficiary is from, and the rate at which green card applications are being processed by the government.

 The U.S. Department of State (DOS) acts as the regulatory authority to ensure that the number of visas issued every year do not exceed the statutory limit.
 This is done by limiting the number of visas issued in each immigrant preference category each month.
 The DOS issues the Visa Bulletin – a monthly update on the priority dates being processed for visas in the various family and employment-based immigrant visa categories.
 When the DOS anticipates that the demand for an immigrant visa category may lead to too many visas being issued, it imposes a cut-off date based on the priority date of the pending petitions.
-A beneficiary is eligible to adjust status or to be issued an immigrant visa only if he/she has a priority date on or before the date listed in the Visa Bulletin.
-To view the latest Visa Bulletin, click here.
+A beneficiary is eligible to adjust status or to be issued an immigrant visa only if he/she has a priority date on or before the date listed in the latest Visa Bulletin.

 What Is Visa Number ‘Retrogression’ And Why Does It Happen?